BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_express.md

 * [`express.json`](https://expressjs.com/en/4x/api.html#express.json) parses incoming requests with JSON payloads.
 * [`express.static`](http://expressjs.com/en/4x/api.html#express.static) serves static files, and sets restrictions on client-side access
 * Tons of 3rd-party and error-handling options
+* And the ability to create, and use your own middleware!

 ---